LGBT Travel Vietnam: Sapa Adventure tour Visits Ethnic Minority Hill Tribe Villages

 From there we walk to Ta Van is located in the northern province of Lao Chai, which is less than an hour away.
 From at an elevation of 1,816 kilometers, you should be able to see across the Chinese border to Yunan Province.
 The Dzay people share a lot of cultural similarities with the Yunanese.

-You can enjoy lunch either with a local family or try one of the restaurants in Sapa before driving back to Lao Cai to catch the return train.
+You can enjoy lunch either with a local family or try one of the restaurants in Sapa before driving back to Lao Cai to catch the return train, which arrives back in Hanoi the following morning.

 Day Four: Morning Arrival in Hanoi